@SearsAuto My Experience Sucked

 Time

 I feel I don’t have enough time during any given day.
 At least not enough to do what I want, when I want to do it.
-This is why my blogging has efforts have fallen by the wayside.
+This is why my blogging efforts have fallen by the wayside.

 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.
 These are the priorities in order.
 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.

 Sleep is nice if it can be had.
 When it is possible, it doesn’t come in consecutive hours, not since the kids were born.
-I’ve learned to function with chunks of sleep here and there, sneaking in a few extra minutes on the commute to-and-from work.
+I’ve learned to function with chunks of sleep here and there, sneaking in a few extra minutes on the commute to and from work.

 Commuting and working are dedicated blocks of time.
 The commute is not fixed in its length.
 It can take up to 2 1/2 hours a day.
 And if there is an incident on Caltrain, add another 90 minutes to that time.
-I try not to take my work home with me, but my job is easily accessible through any device.this makes it easy to read and answer work issues.
+I try not to take my work home with me, but my job is easily accessible through any device.
+This makes it easy to read and answer work issues.

 Eating is done between all of these times.

 Setting aside time to write has been tough.
-I can steal a moment away here-and-there to jot down a thought I want to explore.
+I can steal a moment away here and there to jot down a thought I want to explore.
 Finding the time to think that thought through and writing it down can be difficult.
 But I believe I need that time, the time to use my brain and stretch my fingers.
 My writing may not be revelatory but it is mine.
 It is seething I wish to express, even if it is a trivial matter.

 And so I’m making an effort to post more, to write more in this space.
 It may be a simple comment on a link or a long bitch fest about a day gone sideways.
 But it’ll be something I want to share.
 Whether you want to read it is up to you.